SysKitTeam/docs-spdockit/get-to-know-spdockit/farm-explorer-screen/passwords-and-product-keys.md

 To enter the information you want, just click on the cells under the __Password/Key__ columns in the grid and type the information into them.

-## Encrypting passwords with saved farms
+## Encrypting Passwords with Saved Farms

 If you have defined passwords, you can choose to encrypt them.
 Passwords will be secured with an AES 256-bit encryption.
 To save the farm and encrypted passwords: